What is a Legal Separation?

 Divorce a.k.a.
 Dissolution

-In St. Charles County like in all of Missouri, they mean the same thing.
-There is no difference.
+In St. Charles County as in all of Missouri, they mean the same thing; there is no difference.
 This is not the case in other states where there are actual differences between the two terms.

 What Can a Legal Separation do for me?

-Not unlike in a dissolution (divorce), orders of child custody, child support, maintenance, and orders dividing of property and debts may be granted by the judge in a legal separation, just like a divorce, except for the fact, you’re not really divorced of course, nope, you’re still technically married.
+Not unlike in a dissolution (divorce), orders of child custody, child support, maintenance, and orders dividing property and debts may be granted by the judge in a legal separation, just like a divorce, except for the fact, you’re not really divorced, of course, nope, you’re still technically married.

 Can I Turn a Legal Separation into a Divorce?

-In the alternative, if both parties want out of the legal separation because they are getting back together, realizing that separating was a mistake, maybe neither found what they thought they thought they were looking for being separated, then they can file a dismissal with the court, and the break-up is no more; just like that – Poof, they’re happily married again, or at least married again.
+In the alternative, if both parties want out of the legal separation because they are getting back together, realizing that separating was a mistake, maybe neither found what they thought they were looking for being separated, then they can file a dismissal with the court, and the break-up is no more; just like that – Poof, they’re happily married again or at least married again.

 Why Would Anyone Seek a Legal Separation?

 The reasons one may seek a Legal Separation over a Divorce generally surround the permanent nature of the dissolution.
 Perhaps you believe that with some time, maybe you’ll be able to work things out.
 Maybe you just need this time away from your spouse.
 Maybe you’re not really ready to cut the ties that bind, not entirely anyway.

-Other reasons may include your religious beliefs, wherein some religions frown or outright prohibit divorce, so the parties will take this route because at their house of worship, this don’t really count.
+Other reasons may include your religious beliefs, wherein some religions frown or outright prohibit divorce, so the parties will take this route because, at their house of worship, this doesn’t really count.
 Lastly, some people want this option to preserve insurance or other benefits, though many exclusions now prohibit this, or they want to protect certain property.
-All in all, they want to be divorced right now, but cannot have the “D” word for some other reason, so they go with what I called above, “Divorce like”
+All in all, they want to be divorced right now, but cannot have the “D” word for some other reason, so they go with what I called it above, “Divorce like”